clintonhays/Bottle-Hunter/README.md

-# Ghibli-o-phile
+# Rick and Morty Search
-A web app that allows you to search information about Studio Ghibli films.
+A web app that allows you to search all Rick and Morty characters and find out some information about them.